Forgot to log time in Jira? A clean way to backfill worklogs

 Three patterns work for that, depending on how disciplined you want to be:

-- A timer that runs in the background.
+• A timer that runs in the background.
 Menu-bar app, browser extension, terminal command.
 Picks up the issue from a JQL query or a hotkey.
 Pushes worklogs to Jira on stop.
 The point isn’t the timer itself, it’s not having to remember anything at the end of the day.
-Planim Time is the version of this I’m familiar with; there are others on the longer comparison post.
+Planim Time, a menu-bar timer for Jira, is the version of this I’m familiar with; there are others on the longer comparison post.

 The reason this matters less than it used to is that the cost of running a background tracker has dropped a lot.
 The Rust and Swift menu-bar apps shipping in 2026 use a fraction of a percent of CPU and don’t show up in your battery report.
 There’s no real performance argument against keeping one running, which is mostly what the argument used to be.
 What’s left is the question of whether you want one vendor’s cloud holding your hours or whether the worklogs go straight onto the Jira issue.
 I covered that part in a separate post on token storage.